Talbot Street: History

-The street was named in 1821 after Charles Chetwynd-Talbot, 2nd Earl Talbot, Lord Lieutenant of Ireland, from 1817 to 1821.
-It was previously called Cope Street North and Moland Street.
+The street does not appear named on John Rocque's map of Dublin of 1756 but rather is a small lane connecting to Marlborough Bowling Green.

+In Wilson's map of 1791 and Bernard Scale's map of 1798 (which built on John Rocque's earlier plan), the street is detailed as Cope Street.
+It ran parallel to nearby Moland Street to its south.
 The Moland family owned large areas of land in the area with the Deverell family, with Deverall Place and Moland Place remaining as extant place names.

+The street was renamed in 1821 after Charles Chetwynd-Talbot, 2nd Earl Talbot, Lord Lieutenant of Ireland, from 1817 to 1821.

-Construction of the street started around 1840, after the sale of Tyrone House and was further accelerated by the opening of the Dublin railway in 1846.
+Construction of some of the major buildings on the street started around 1840, after the sale of Tyrone House and was further accelerated by the opening of the Dublin railway in 1846.
 An iron railway bridge, constructed in around 1890 by A. Handyside & Co. of Leeds, runs over the east end of the street.
 It was built for the Dublin, Wicklow & Wexford Railway line to Amiens Street.

 In October 1920 republican Seán Treacy (also spelt Tracey) of County Tipperary was shot and killed outside the Republican Outfitters shop at number 94, having been spotted by British agents on clandestine patrol in the vicinity.
 A plaque of remembrance marks the spot and is the focus of an infrequent commemoration attended by large numbers of Tipperary people on the morning of the All-Ireland Hurling Final in years when the Tipperary team participate, thus underlining the close association of the Gaelic Athletic Association with Irish nationalism.
 In the 1930s, 40s and 50s there were a number of attempts to change the name of Talbot Street to Seán Treacy Street.
 In 1943, Dublin Corporation passed a motion urging a change of name subject to the support of the majority of ratepayers on Talbot Street.
 However, the ratepayers of the street voted not to rename the street.

 One of the street's most famous residents was Alfie Byrne, ten times Lord Mayor of Dublin.
 Originally a publican, he purchased the Vernon Bar on Talbot Street in 1912.

 Part of the Dublin and Monaghan Bombings occurred in Talbot Street on 17 May 1974, when one of three car bombs planted by Ulster loyalists exploded.
 In total, 33 people were killed by the bombings and around 250 were injured.
 The vehicles used in the bombings had been stolen from Belfast earlier.
 In 1993, the Ulster Volunteer Force (UVF) confirmed it had carried out the attacks.

 In the 1980s, the solicitor Denis Murnaghan opened the Fiesta Club on the street.
 The club employed women as "Fiesta Fawns", similar to Playboy bunnys.
 The venture was ultimately unsuccessful.